Sri Lanka batter Danushka Gunathilaka charged with sexual assault in Sydney

 Gunathilaka had remained with Sri Lanka’s T20 World Cup squad in Australia despite being ruled out of the tournament at the first round stage because of a left hamstring tear.

-At tournaments under its jurisdiction, the International Cricket Council has security liaison officers in each city and they are the first to be informed by anything police-related.
+At tournaments under its jurisdiction, the International Cricket Council has security liaison officers in each city and they are the first to be informed of anything police-related.

 Sri Lanka Cricket (SLC) issued a statement saying it “was notified by the ICC that player Danushka Gunathilaka has been arrested on the allegations of sexual assault of a woman in Sydney”.